equinor/reshub/docs/Debugging_pdb_howto.md

 Advantages of ipdb are:

-- Cyntax highlighting (as in IPython).
+- Syntax highlighting (as in IPython).
 - Command auto-completion.

 To set a breakpoint, insert the following code: